seancorfield/next-jdbc/doc/transactions.md

     result)) ; returns this and will commit op A
     ;; (and ops B & C if they weren't rolled back above)
 ```

+### Nesting Transactions

+As noted above, transactions do not nest in JDBC and `next.jdbc`'s default behavior is to allow you
+to overlap transactions (i.e., nested calls to `with-transaction`) and assume you know what you are
+doing, although it would generally be buggy programming to do so.

+By contrast, `clojure.java.jdbc` allowed the nested calls but simply _ignored_ the inner calls and
+behaved as it you had only the outermost, top-level transaction.
+That allowed for buggy programming
+too, in a different way, but could be convenient if you wanted to override any transaction behavior
+in called code, as you might wish to do with a test fixture that set up and rolled back a
+transaction at the top-level -- you would just silently lose the effects of any (nested)
+transactions in the code under test.

+`next.jdbc` provides a way to control the behavior via a public, dynamic Var:

+* `next.jdbc.transaction/*nested-tx*` is initially set to `:allow` which allows nested calls but makes them overlap (as described above),
+* `(binding [next.jdbc.transaction/*nested-tx* :ignore] ...)` provides the same behavior as `clojure.java.jdbc` where nested calls are essentially ignored and only the outermost transaction takes effect,
+* `(binding [next.jdbc.transaction/*nested-tx* :prohibit] ...)` will cause any attempt to start a nested transaction to throw an exception instead; this could be a useful way to detect the potentially buggy behavior described above (for either `:allow` or `:ignore`).

 [<: Prepared Statements](/doc/prepared-statements.md) | [All The Options :>](/doc/all-the-options.md)